Supporting Career Development Through EE

 We encourage you to visit the Careers in Natural Resources website for information about the Careers in Natural Resources Initiative, which the Colorado Alliance for Environmental Education has co-led since 2012 with the Colorado Youth Corps Association.
 On that website, you will find information and specific resources for career explorers, job seekers and career influencers.

-Our featured resource is the “How-To Guide for Pursuing a Career in Natural Resources,” which CAEE and CYCA wrote and published in 2014 and keep updated every six months.
+Our featured resource is the “How-To Guide for Pursuing a Career in Natural Resources,” which CAEE and CYCA wrote and published in 2014 and keep updated every year.
 This resource helps youth and young adults better understand the range of careers available, the education/training needed to pursue them, and gives guidance on how to search and apply for positions at government agencies.
-Download it in either English or Spanish.